Predicting stellar collision outcomes of main sequence stars: Methodology

-The trained model achieves high accuracy in predicting collision outcomes, as validated against the test set, and operates in fractions of a second—a dramatic improvement over traditional SPH simulations.
+The trained model achieves high accuracy in predicting collision outcomes, as validated against the test set, and operates in fractions of a second—a dramatic improvement over traditional SPH simulations {and offering greater fidelity than semi-analytic methods across the parameter space covered by the training data}.
 This efficiency enables large-scale parameter studies and real-time applications, such as modeling the cumulative effects of stellar collisions in galactic nuclei over cosmological timescales, i.e. taking into account the growth of the SMBH.
 Furthermore, the model's interpretation allows us to identify the most influential physical parameters, such as the impact parameter $b$ and the virial ratio $\Gamma$, providing insights into the underlying physics governing collision outcomes.